Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

-Overall, the CME-related distributions are much wider than the sunquake flares, non-coronal wave and non-sunquake flares, and isolated coronal wave flares, as given by the comparatively high standard deviation for Panels (a), (b), (c), and (d).
-For example, in panel (b), isolated coronal wave flare events have a standard deviation of $209.49\pm 126.35$ seconds compared to CME-related coronal wave flare events having a standard deviation of $697.70\pm 264.73$ seconds.
+Overall, the CME-related distributions are much wider than the sunquake flares, non-coronal wave and non-sunquake flares, and isolated coronal wave flares, as given by the comparatively high standard deviation in Figures \ref{fig:CMELCPFhistogram}a--d.
+For example, in Figure \ref{fig:CMELCPFhistogram}b, isolated (events without a CME) coronal-wave flare events have a standard deviation of $205.49\pm 126.35$ seconds compared to CME-related coronal wave flare events having a standard deviation of $697.70\pm 264.73$ seconds.
 Likewise in panel (d), isolated coronal wave flare events have a standard deviation of $2.85\times 10^{-5}\pm 1.28\times 10^{-5}$ Watts $m^{-2}s^{-1}$ while CME-related coronal wave events have a greater standard deviation of $3.12\times 10^{-3}\pm 3.12\times 10^{-3}$ Watts $m^{-2}s^{-1}$.
-Panel (a) demonstrates that isolated coronal wave flares have a shorter impulsive phase duration, meaning they are more impulsive and have faster energy release than flares that have CME-related coronal waves.
-Panel (b) supports this conclusion, as the distribution of the CME-related coronal wave flares is shifted and has a much smaller peak.
-However, panel (c), the maximum value of the SXR flux time-derivative---which characterizes the maximal energy release rate---shows the two populations having similar distributions.
+Figure \ref{fig:CMELCPFhistogram}a shows that isolated coronal wave flares have a shorter impulsive phase duration, meaning they are more impulsive and have faster energy release than flares that have CME-related coronal waves.
+Figure \ref{fig:CMELCPFhistogram}b supports this conclusion, as the distribution of the CME-related coronal wave flares is shifted and has a much smaller peak.
+However, the two populations have similar distributions of maximum value of the SXR flux time-derivative---which characterizes the maximal energy release rate---shown in Figure \ref{fig:CMELCPFhistogram}c.
 Nevertheless, the isolated coronal wave flares' median is slightly lower than the CME-related coronal wave flares with a more pronounced peak in the distribution.
-Panel (d) presents CME-related coronal wave flares' GOES class as ranging from high C to X, with a median a bit above that of isolated coronal wave flares and most concentrated in the middle M class.
+Figure \ref{fig:CMELCPFhistogram}d presents CME-related coronal wave flares' GOES class as ranging from high C to X, with a median slightly higher than that of isolated coronal wave flares and most concentrated in the middle M class.
 Altogether, this reveals that while isolated coronal wave flares may have faster energy release, they release overall less energy than flares that are associated with a CME.